chrnthnkmutt/resources/README.md

 6. [Be Productive on Contributing Student Community and Writing a Blog Using VSCode and Medium](https://github.com/chrnthnkmutt/sharing_slides/blob/main/06_StudentSummit_BlogContrb.pdf) - From Thailand Student Developer Summit at SCBx Next Tech > The demonstration is based on [this repository](https://github.com/chrnthnkmutt/bebeyondcode)

 7. [Build Intelligent Apps using Azure AI Services and Machine Learning with Apache Spark](https://github.com/chrnthnkmutt/sharing_slides/blob/main/07_IntelligentApp_AzureAI.pdf) - From Global Azure Day 2024 at SCBx Next Tech > The demonstration is based on [this repository](https://github.com/Azure-Samples/Synapse/blob/main/MachineLearning/Tutorial%20-%20Cognitive%20Service.ipynb)

+8. [Build Intelligent Apps with Streamlit and Phi-3 SLM](https://github.com/chrnthnkmutt/sharing_slides/blob/main/08_Phi3_Streamlit.pdf) - From Python Developer Meetup at SCBx Text Tech > The demonstration is based on [this repository](https://github.com/chrnthnkmutt/phi3_experiment)

 -----------------------------------